eashanidas/Pewter/README.md

 ## NTWoC Project Details

 ### Abstract
-Pewter is a platform whcih allows you to add a personalized message or video when sending money(ethers) on the Ethereum Blockchain.
+Pewter is a platform which allows you to add a personalized message or video when sending money(ethers) on the Ethereum Blockchain.
 The main use case include attaching a gift card or a video message when gifting money to a loved one.
 The application will combine the user's message and money(ether) to form an ERC721 Non-Fungible Token and make it transferable .
 The project is intended to implement ['Paypal's gift money with designer cards'](https://venturebeat.com/2016/12/06/paypal-now-lets-you-send-designed-cards-when-gifting-money-this-holiday-season/) for the Ethereum Ecosystem.

 #### What is an ERC721 Non-Fungible Token?